OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### autocreated-meters

 MAMAC and Obvius meters can be automatically created.
 The code needs to be updated so the unit associated with the meter can be added as part of creating the meter.
-Note it will be rejected if there is not appropriate unit.

-### graphs

-The y-axis label on all graphics need to show the unit and not kW or kWh.
-Mostly that will be the unit identifier associated with the graphic unit.

-## other-database-considerations
+Note if there is no appropriate unit then it would be nice to create it but we could choose to reject the request.

 ### unit-display